szanara/Anti-spoofing/README.md

   note = {Script for Local Phase Quantisation algorithm in Python}, url = {https://gist.github.com/absaravanan/a145f3b1a364d2a499bca79525b2667b}
 }

-BSIF and the 8 filters with size 7x7:
+* BSIF and the 8 filters with size 7x7:

-bibtex
-Copiar código
 @misc{domain-specific-BSIF-for-iris-recognition,
   author = {Adam Czajka and Daniel Moreira and Kevin W. Bowyer and Patrick J. Flynn}, title = {Domain-Specific Human-Inspired Binarized Statistical Image Features for Iris Recognition},